Sorry, there is no profile for this company. Here are some profiles for similar companies:

 There's a small population of younger employees.
 However, since I started there has been an increase, but because of covid-19 it is harder to mingle with others in the company.

 Best: Flexible working- even before the pandemic, working from home was an option.
-Good salaries.
-Employees generally enjoy working there.
-Offices are modern and comfortable.
-Our ideas and opinions are heard.

 Passionate: everyone is really passionate about what it is that they do.
 They want to share their knowledge, which for a new person is great because it meant I got to grips with its complex model quicker than I thought.